How Options Analysis Suite Compares to MenthorQ

 - For SPX gamma-exposure context at end-of-day, both platforms produce comparable values from the same underlying OPRA-licensed data source.

-- For learning the conceptual framework of options flow and dealer hedging, both platforms have educational content.
+- For learning the conceptual framework of dealer hedging and positioning analytics, both platforms have educational content.
 MenthorQ leans live-community and video, OAS leans written documentation and reference material.
+OAS does not cover real-time options-flow or alert-driven workflows on the educational side because those are not part of the product.

 - For tactical intraday SPX trading where the full feature stack (levels + alerts + community) is the value proposition, MenthorQ's package fits more directly than OAS's primitives-and-models layer.